Ruuucker/Ruuucker.github.io/index.md

 published: true
 ---

-# $ cat2 about.txt
+# $ cat about.txt
 {:id="about"}

-We are an information security research group.
+We are TUTUTU an information security research group.
 As we learn more and more about this field, we intend to share the knowledge acquired during the learning process and publish our results, ofcourse never forgetting to help the free software community and to fight for a world without agressive/disrespectful mass surveillance.